Poland in the Eurovision Song Contest: 2014–present:

 In 2022, TVP used the national final Tu bije serce Europy!
 Wybieramy hit na Eurowizję to select its entry.
 The national final was held on 19 February 2022, with 10 entries competing, and was won by Ochman with "River".
 Ochman performed 14th in the second semi-final on 12 May 2022.
 He qualified for the final placing 6th with 198 points.
-In the final, held on 14 May 2022, he performed 23rd, where he placed 12th with 151 points.
+In the final, held on 14 May 2022, he performed 23rd, where he placed 12th with 151 points, despite being one of the favourites to win the competition.

 In 2023, Tu bije serce Europy!
 Wybieramy hit na Eurowizję was again used to select the Polish entry.
 The national final took place on 26 February 2023, where Blanka won with the song "Solo".
 Her victory was met with a negative reception among Polish media and Eurovision fans.
-Blanka presented herself for the first time during the second semi-final of the competition on 11 May and qualified for the final from third place after scoring 124 points, the best result for Poland in a semi-final to date.
+Blanka presented herself for the first time during the second semi-final of the competition on 11 May and qualified for the final from third place after scoring 124 points.
 In the final, she performed fourth and she finished in 19th place with 93 points.

 In 2024, TVP reverted to an internal selection process.
 On 19 February it was announced that Luna would represent Poland with "The Tower".
 She performed sixth in the first semi-final on 7 May, failing to qualify, and ultimately finishing 12th with 35 points.

 In 2025, TVP organised the national final Wielki finał polskich kwalifikacji to select its entry.
 Justyna Steczkowska won the national final with "Gaja", and went on to make her second Eurovision appearance 30 years after her first entry in 1995.
 She performed second in the first semi-final on 13 May and placed seventh with 85 points, qualifying her to the final, where she finished 14th with 156 points.

+In 2026, TVP once again organised the national final with planned Eurovision 2020 representative Alicja and her song "Pray" being chosen and ended up qualifying for the final from 2nd place with 247 points, the best result for Poland in a semi-final to date.
+In the final, she finished 12th with 150 points.